AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 4. Fit a model to predict a solid color based on these features.
 Use colored svg polygons to train this model.
 5. test the model

+##Step 1

 This approach would not have been possible without the fantastic PNG -> SVG tool that [Vector Magic](http://vectormagic.com/) provides.
 Step 1 was done entirely with this tool.

+##Step 2 & 3

-Steps 2 and 3 are seen in the svg_parse.py script in the github repo.
+The code for the extraction and feature engineering is found in the svg_parse.py script in the github repo.
 The features chosen are

 * complexity - the length of the path
 * area